dwp/govuk-casa/docs/guides/handling-stale-data.md

 plan.traversePrevRoutes(journeyContext);
 ```

-Traversal will stop at the first point where mutliple choices are present.
+Traversal will stop at the first point where multiple choices are present.

 ### Option 2: Automatic arbitration